varnishcache/varnish-cache/doc/sphinx/phk/ssl.rst

 We would terminate SSL sessions, and we would burn CPU cycles doing that.
-You can kiss the highly optimized delivery path in Varnish goodby for SSL, we cannot simply tell the kernel to put the bytes on the socket, rather, we have to corkscrew the data through the SSL library and then write it to the socket.
+You can kiss the highly optimized delivery path in Varnish goodbye for SSL, we cannot simply tell the kernel to put the bytes on the socket, rather, we have to corkscrew the data through the SSL library and then write it to the socket.